Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 How long does this take?

-Most assessments complete in 10–14 business days from kickoff to final delivery.
+Most diagnostics complete in 10–14 business days from kickoff to final delivery.

 In short

-The Workflow Stability Assessment is a fixed-scope diagnostic that tells you whether your operations are stable enough to automate.
-In ~2 weeks, you receive a written verdict documenting where work breaks, who owns what, and what should change first (or not at all).
-Pricing is $8,000–$10,000 for the full assessment, or $495 for a triage session.
+The Operations Diagnostic is a fixed-scope engagement that tells you whether your operations are stable enough to automate.
+In ~2 weeks, you receive a written diagnostic report documenting where work breaks, who owns what, and what should change first (or not at all).
+Pricing is $5,000–$10,000 for the full diagnostic, or $495 for a strategy session.

 Tell us about your operation.
 We'll follow up if there's a fit.